-On your initial visit, you will meet with a physician, nurse practitioner or physician assistant with a deep understanding of bariatric medicine and our program.
-On subsequent visits, you may meet with a clinician or one of our program counselors who are cross-trained in nutrition, medicine, psychology, or physical fitness.
-Our experts collaborate to give you the benefit of multiple areas of expertise, so you will meet with a combination of counselors over the course of your program.
+You will meet with a health coach to collect biometrics on your initial visit.
+Once you have completed laboratory work, your second visit is with a clinician, with a deep understanding of bariatric medicine and our program, who will also discuss medication options with you.
+On subsequent visits, you may meet with a clinician or health coach cross-trained in nutrition, medicine, psychology, or physical fitness.
+Our experts collaborate to benefit you from multiple areas of expertise.
+You will meet with a combination of counselors throughout your program.

 Will I need to count calories?

 No!
 We will help you design a customized meal plan that provides the right amount of macronutrients to result in healthy, gradual weight loss.
 We also highlight diet composition over simplistic calorie counting.

 This type of plan follows the guidelines of the National Institutes of Health for the treatment of overweight and obese adults.
 (Clinical Guidelines on the Identification, Evaluation, and Treatment of Overweight and Obesity in Adults: Evidence Report, 1998).

 No. To sustain your weight loss, you will need to develop healthy habits that extend beyond your initial weight loss phase.
 We don’t believe our clients can learn how to maintain a healthy weight long-term unless they are learning and practicing healthy eating habits during weight loss.
 We teach our patients how to shop, order, and prepare healthy food for themselves — with an emphasis on strategies for eating in real-world settings like the workplace and with family.
 That’s hard to do if you’re eating packaged meals or drinking a series of shakes and juices and for that reason, we do not sell prepackaged meals.